The main areas to go out in Milan are: around the Brera and Navigli district, or rather go to Porta Ticinese and Sempione area.

-Everywhere in Milan you can find a plenty of lively small cafés and bars with a great atmosphere, especially in Navigli and Brera district or Porta Ticinese and Sempione area.
-Nightlife in Milan starts early; you cannot miss the typical “aperitivo” starting from about 6.00 pm.
+Everywhere in Milan you can find a plenty of lively small cafés and bars with a good atmosphere.
+Nightlife in Milan starts early, you can’t miss the “aperitivo” starting from about 6.00 pm.
 A pre-dinner drink, meant to “open” the palate and it gives you a chance to socialize, relax, and nibble something.

 Milan offers lively bars, restaurants and nightclubs; moreover some of them include live music.
 Clubbing starts at about 11.00 pm running to about 4 am.

 When it comes to shopping in Milan one primarily thinks of fashion; after all, this is nerve center of the “Made in Italy” industry.